-Health and Wellness Center, x7360 https://www.brynmawr.edu/healthcenter/ counseling-services
+Health and Wellness Center, 610-526-7360 brynmawr.edu/inside/offices-services/healthwellness-center/counseling-services

 Bryn Mawr College Counseling Services is dedicated to delivering excellent clinical care to the College's diverse student population.
 The college years are a time of accelerated growth, significant challenges and considerable stress.
 In a confidential setting, our counselors and psychiatrists listen carefully to student concerns and help them address issues large and small.
 Each year, approximately one third of our student body uses our services.